habazut/WiThrottleProtocol/README.md

  - rudimentary support added for on-the-fly consists
  - rudimentary support added for turnouts
  - rudimentary support added for routes
+ - heartbeat sends the device name, which forces the WiThrottle server to respond (used to confirm it is still connected)

 ## Included examples